squteronsquter/minified-css/README.md

 ## Check the file size of the generate tailwind.css file!

-For the included example it under 4 KB now!
+For the included example css file is under 4 KB now!
-Almost 400% less then before!
+Almost 400% less then for full tailwind code alone without the extra custom classes!

 _Happy coding_